mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.1/index.md

 # <a name="known-issues"></a>Known Issues and Limitations
 - Upgrade: During upgrade to DC/OS 1.10, there is a brief moment when the DNS resolution does not work.
 If a health check runs at that moment, it will fail and services will be reported as unhealthy.
-- Marathon-LB does not work with secrets.
+- Marathon-LB does not work with secrets. [enterprise type="inline" size="small" /]
 - CORE-1125 - Docker image pull config is re-used.
 - DCOS-16547 - Task state does not update after the agent running it was removed from the cluster.
-- INFINITY-1809 - [Data Svc] DC/OS Service Update / Config Update / Maintenance.
+- INFINITY-1809 - [Data Svc] DC/OS Service Update / Config Update / Maintenance. [enterprise type="inline" size="small" /]
 - MARATHON-7736 - Marathon Client Java library does NOT work with Marathon 1.5.